kammous/k8s-training-doc/content/09-Configmaps_and_Secrets/02-configmaps/_index.md

 When Pod lifecycle ends , the changes we made will be lost and we have to redo the same changes when the Pod comes-up.

-This is not convenient and we need a better mechanism to manage these configuration related operations.
+This is not convenient and we need a better way to manage these configuration related operations.

-To achieve a persistent configuration , regardless of the Pod state , k8s introduced ConfigMaps.
+To achieve a persistent configuration regardless of the Pod state , k8s introduced ConfigMaps.

-We can store environmental variables or a file content or both using ConfigMaps.
+We can store environmental variables or a file content or both using ConfigMaps in k8s.

+Use the `kubectl create configmap` command to create configmaps from directories, files, or literal values:

+where <map-name> is the name you want to assign to the ConfigMap and <data-source> is the directory, file, or literal value to draw the data from.

+The data source corresponds to a key-value pair in the ConfigMap, where

+key = the file name or the key you provided on the command line, and value = the file contents or the literal value you provided on the command line.
+You can use kubectl describe or kubectl get to retrieve information about a ConfigMap

-### Create ConfigMap from literals
+#### Create ConfigMap from literals - Declarative

 ```yaml
 apiVersion: v1